PennChopMicrobiomeProgram/unassigner/README.md

 ```

 Besides the python libraries listed in the setup file, this program
 requires `vsearch` to be installed.
-This program `vsearch` is used to
+This program is used to search
-search for the closest matching bacterial species and return pairwise
+for the closest matching bacterial species and return pairwise
 sequence alignments.
 It's available through
 [conda](https://anaconda.org/bioconda/vsearch), and this is our
 recommended method for installation.